charleenfei/ica/WORKFLOW.md

        ## testcontroller.com and testdomain.country-x show up if you've done previous workflows
        ```

-   + Change in `oracle/cmp_config.json`:  `".org": [10,200]`, meaning domain `.org` can be bought with price between 10 and 200
-   + Submit the same transaction again, now it should be accepted.
+   + Submit the same transaction, but with bid 15, it should be accepted.
 Check with
        ```sh
        icad q nameservice list-whois
        ## testdomain.org now belongs to interchain account of $WALLET_1